China, Arab countries to hold summit in Saudi Arabia next month - ExBulletin

 China, Arab countries to hold summit in Saudi Arabia next month

-Li Xuhang, China’s consul general in Dubai, said the gathering would take place in early December, according to a statement posted on the consulates’ website on Tuesday.
+Li Xuhang, China’s consul general in Dubai, said the rally would take place in early December, according to a statement posted on the consulate’s website on Tuesday.
 The statement did not provide further details.

 The envoy told a UAE newspaper that the summit would involve face-to-face exchanges between the leaders of China and Arab countries, according to a separate Foreign Ministry statement dated November 4.

-Xi will likely use the visit to Saudi Arabia to strengthen ties given that his last visit was in January 2016.
-Saudi Arabia was China’s largest source of foreign oil ahead of Russia in October, according to customs data from the world’s second largest economy.
+Xi is likely to use the visit to Saudi Arabia to boost ties given his last visit was in January 2016.
+Saudi Arabia was China’s biggest source of foreign oil ahead of Russia in October, data shows. customs of the world’s second largest economy.

 Reports emerged in March that China and Saudi Arabia were again in talks to settle oil deals in yuan, a topic the two countries have been discussing for six years.
 The change would undermine the dollar, which has long been the default currency for pricing energy contracts around the world, increasing the importance of the greenback and bolstering Washington’s geopolitical influence.